FiberQ logo

 • Design cable routes on real maps using QGIS tools

-• Place network elements like poles, manholes, ducts, closures and cabinets
+• Place poles, manholes, ducts, closures and cabinets

 • Import existing points and lines directly into FiberQ layers